fancn21th/0_33_Redux_Recap/README.md

 todo XIV
 - use fake api in place of localStorage
-- make the dispatch method of store can handle Promise asn return object
+- make the dispatch method of store can handle Promise as param of action